wp-plugins/snazzy-maps/readme.txt

 3. Your Google Map is now a Snazzy Map!

 == Changelog ==

+= 1.0.2 =
+Release Date: March 25th, 2015

+* Bug Fix: Updated the plugin to work with older PHP and WordPress versions.
+We now support PHP 5.0.5 and later and WordPress 2.8 and later.

 = 1.0.1 =
 Release Date: March 17th, 2015